-Employees who feel they have been sexually harassed should report the incident to their immediate supervisor or to any of the supervisors they are comfortable confiding in.
+Employees who feel they have been harassed should report the incident to their immediate supervisor or to any of the supervisors, including directly to the Director of Finance & Administration or Executive Director, they are comfortable confiding in.
+Similarly, if you observe acts of harassment or discrimination toward another employee, you are requested and encouraged to report this to one of the individuals listed above.
 The Association will investigate to determine what occurred and do all it can to eliminate the harassment.
+Employees who harass other employees will be appropriately disciplined.